 Ashish Jhina has bachelor’s and master’s degrees in Biochemical Engineering and Biotechnology (with a focus on applications in wastewater treatment) from IIT Delhi as well as an MBA and an MS in Environmental Resources (focusing on water and sanitation) from Stanford University.
 Ashish has worked in wastewater treatment laboratories in France, Denmark and India and has studied sanitation solutions in India, Haiti, Senegal and Kenya.
 His interests include understanding viable sanitation business models and technologies, resource recovery and how to increase access to funding for small scale sanitation and water providers in urban areas.
 Ashish has worked as a management consultant for the Boston Consulting Group on projects in Asia, Africa and North America since 2005.

-Many people have worked with us or provided advice and support, and we don’t want to miss the chance to acknowledge them.
-Rachel Hochstetler, Nabil Mansouri, Elise Guinee-Cooper, Rita Lonhart, Kari Hanson, Carrie Siu Butt, Joan Dorsey, Maeva Fincker, Gao Nou Moua, Aparna Surendra, Stuart Colson, Jim Patell, Sahil Bhagat, Riddhi Mittal, Markus Buchgraber, Jim Loudin, Matthew Freshman, George Chia-Yu Chin, William Tarpeh, Lauren Steinbaum, Tallie Faircloth, Keli Fenson-Hood, Belinda Tang, Katherine Steele, and the tireless staff at SOIL, Thank You!
+Many people have worked and continue to work with us or provided advice and support, and we don’t want to miss the chance to acknowledge them.
+Laura Kwong, Daniel Tillias, Rachel Sklar, Nick Adams, Rachel Hochstetler, Nabil Mansouri, Elise Guinee-Cooper, Rita Lonhart, Kari Hanson, Carrie Siu Butt, Joan Dorsey, Maeva Fincker, Gao Nou Moua, Aparna Surendra, Stuart Colson, Jim Patell, Sahil Bhagat, Riddhi Mittal, Markus Buchgraber, Jim Loudin, Matthew Freshman, George Chia-Yu Chin, William Tarpeh, Lauren Steinbaum, Tallie Faircloth, Keli Fenson-Hood, Belinda Tang, Katherine Steele, and the tireless staff at SOIL, Thank You!